Search Engine Optimisation in 2020 and Beyond.

 The first problem is that SEO is in a constant state of change and no more so than the last few years.
 While this speed-of-change is a good thing and brings progress to the table, speed-of-change also leaves many consumers frustrated and unsure.
 So much so that many people just stop investing and turn away.

-If you are a scammer your pitch goes like this.
+If you are a scammer your pitch is a little like this.

 "Hi, we know this amazing new SEO technique that brings amazing results and we can really bring a lot of highly targeted traffic to your website"